菜单

 Case Study #1: AC-SINS (Affinity-Capture Self-Interacting Nanoparticle Spectroscopy) Assesses Antibody Self-Association, Aggregation, and Viscosity

 AC-SINS is a high-throughput assay used to evaluate antibody self-association and aggregation risks with low sample concentrations.
-In combination with HIC, it also supports developability assessment of conformational changes in native protein forms, providing insight into viscosity-related behavior and enabling early risk assessment and lead optimization in drug discovery.

 AC-SINS in vitro assay evaluates antibody self-association and aggregation risks using a high-throughput, low-sample workflow to support early risk assessment.